Chisw/gagu/gagu-website/src/pages/docs/development/dev-and-build.md

 1. The binary version needs to complete the previous built step above

-2. Install the dependencies in `gagu/package.json`, yes, this is a bit redundant, this is caused by the original decision to put the three parts in the same repository, fortunately, it is not a big problem
+2. Install the dependencies in `./package.json`, yes, this is a bit redundant, this is caused by the original decision to put the three parts in the same repository, fortunately, it is not a big problem

-3. Execute `yarn pkg` in the `gagu` directory, actually execute `pkg . --out-path=pkg`, you need to install Vercel/pkg globally in advance `npm i -g pkg`
+3. Execute `npm run build:pkg` in the `gagu` directory, actually execute `pkg . --out-path=pkg`, you need to install Vercel/pkg globally in advance `npm i -g pkg`

-4. The built content will appear in `gagu/pkg`
+4. The built content will appear in `./pkg`

 ## Thanks